wenchieh/wenchieh.github.io/_pages/about.md

 * Our paper "Birds of a Feather Trust Together: Knowing When to Trust a Classifier via Adaptive Neighborhood Aggregation" is accepted to **TMLR**.
 * October 2021, Our paper "MonLAD: Money Laundering Agents Detection in Transaction Streams" is accepted to **WSDM 2022**.
 * August 2021, Our paper "AdaRNN: Adaptive Learning and Forecasting of Time Series" is accepted to **CIKM 2022**.
-* November 2020 - Now, I am joining the IDS NUS as a research fellow.
+* November 2020 - Now, I am joining IDS NUS as a research fellow.
 * September 14 - September 18, 2020.
-I attend the ECML PKDD 2020 virtual conference.
+I attended the ECML PKDD 2020 virtual conference.
 * August 29, 2020, Our paper "SpecGreedy: Unified Dense Subgraph Detection" has been selected as the **Best Student DM paper award** for ECML-PKDD 2020.

 * <span style="color:red">Call for papers</span>: